-In early 2014, Johnnie Moore visited Capitol Hill to warn about the existential threat that a little-known terrorist group - later known as ISIS - posed to the ancient Christian communities of the Middle East.
+In early 2014, Rev. Moore visited Capitol Hill to warn about the existential threat that a little-known terrorist group - later known as ISIS - posed to the ancient Christian communities of the Middle East.
 His advocacy was largely met by indifference and skepticism, but he continued to raise alarm.
 By the fall of 2014, ISIS had indeed embarked upon a reign of terror across Iraq and Syria decimating ancient Christian communities.
-It was then that he travelled to the region himself to document the experiences of thousands of displaced Christians, verify the accounts of children being sold on open slave markets, and the ancient places of worship that had been desecrated and destroyed.
-His resulting book Defying ISIS was largely credited with awakening many in the west to the atrocities ISIS was committing against Christians, Yazidis and others in the middle east.
+It was then that he travelled to the region himself to meet with regional leaders including His Majesty King Abdullah of Jordan and various religious and community leaders.
+He documented the experiences of thousands of displaced Christians, verified the accounts of children being sold on open slave markets, and that the ancient places of worship that had been desecrated and destroyed.
+His resulting book "Defying ISIS" was largely credited with awakening many in the west to the atrocities ISIS was committing against Christians, Yazidis and others in the middle east.

 He continues to invest a significant amount of his time and energy speaking out against Christian persecution as well as anti-Semitism around the world.
-To that end he has lectured at Liberty University and Union Theological Seminary, he's consulted with the Center for American Progress and the Hudson Institute, and he served as an evangelical advisor to the Trump campaign and he is also a next generation ambassador for the Anti-Defamation League in Los Angeles.
-He is a senior fellow at the Liberty University Center for Apologetics and Cultural Engagement, and a fellow of the Townsend Institute for Leadership and Counseling at Concordia University.
+To that end he has lectured at Liberty University and Union Theological Seminary, he's consulted with the Center for American Progress and the Hudson Institute, and he serves as an evangelical advisor to the Trump administration and he was also deemed a "next generation ambassador" by the Anti-Defamation League.
+He is a member of the board of trustees of the Anti-Defamation League in Los Angeles.
+He is also a visiting lecturer at Liberty University's Rawlings School of Divinity, and a fellow of the Townsend Institute for Leadership and Counseling at Concordia University.